Rummy Points System

 Rummy Points and Scoring Systems

 Rummy is played by two to six players at a time using one or two standard decks.
 Each player is dealt 13 cards, which have to be arranged in different combinations, namely sequences, or sequences and sets.
-The player who arranges all his/her 13 cards in required combinations and makes a valid declaration first wins the game and gets zero points.
+On the basis of how rummy scoring is done, a player who arranges all his/her 13 cards in required combinations and makes a valid declaration first wins the game and gets zero points.

-But how are points calculated in a rummy game?
+But how is the rummy scoring done in a rummy game?
 How does the rummy point system work and why does the winner get zero points?
 These are some common questions that new players and beginners usually have.
-In a rummy card game, points have a negative value and hence the winner gets zero points.
+In a rummy card game, points have a negative value; hence, as per the rummy scoring system, the winner gets zero points.
 In other words, the losing player gets a penalty on the basis of the ungrouped cards in their hand at the end of a game.

 Read on to understand the distribution of points in rummy.

 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, A

 From 2-10, all cards carry the same value as the number on the card.
 The remaining cards, J, Q, K, and A, carry 10 points each.

 The ace (A) can form a sequence with 1 and 2 (A-2-3) as well as with Q and K (Q-K-A).

 The table below shows how many points each card is worth.